AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install cloud-init.md

     ![Alibaba Cloud cloud-init installed](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2963559951/p37025.png)

-The following section provides sample shell scripts used to install Alibaba Cloud cloud-init on different Linux distributions.
+The following section provides sample shell scripts that are used to install Alibaba Cloud cloud-init on different Linux distributions.
 Adapt the scripts based on your actual operating system.

 -   CentOS 6 and CentOS 7